 A business has only achieved a truly embedded driver safety culture when change has spread throughout the entire organisation.
 This is when corporates will start to derive the first benefits from their fleet safety initiatives.
-Reduced frequency and severity of accidents will lead not only to lower accident-related costs and improved employee well-being, motivation and retention, but also to lower insurance premiums, less repair costs and higher business productivity.
+Reduced frequency and severity of accidents will lead not only to lower accident-related costs and improved employee well-being, motivation and retention, but also to lower insurance premiums.